 Throughout 2016, I’ve been trying to respond to artwork about landscape in more ways than simply essays.
 I found that in trying convey work that I liked, there was only so far I could go with conventional journalistic and essay writing.
-At the tail-end of each response article, I’ve been sneaking in a poem about … Continue reading Responses: Poems On Landscape and Melancholy
+At the tail-end of each response article, I’ve been sneaking in a poem about the work and its themes so thought it would be … Continue reading Responses: Poems On Landscape and Melancholy

 The landscape painter and augmenter, Paul Nash, had a momentary, glimpsed relationship with the Wiltshire town of Avebury.
 The landscape, which brims with a sense of ancientness and magic, evidently enraptured the painter for a brief spell of creative yield not simply in painting but in photography as a sideline as well.
-Caught in the … Continue reading Responses: Avebury Photos (1933 + 1942) – Paul Nash.
+Caught in the trace images and memories of its Neolithic stone circles, its … Continue reading Responses: Avebury Photos (1933 + 1942) – Paul Nash.

 Out of all of Derek Jarman’s pre-feature length film work, his short capture of a 1971 walking trip, A Journey To Avebury, is perhaps his most interesting and subtly complex piece of short film work.
-These were the early days of Jarman’s experimentation when his work as a painter and even a set designer still … Continue reading Perception Of Landscape in A Journey To Avebury (1971) – Derek Jarman.
+These were the early days of Jarman’s experimentation when his work as a painter and even a set designer still seemed to dominate over his purely cinematic interests.
+This was … Continue reading Perception Of Landscape in A Journey To Avebury (1971) – Derek Jarman.